 There was one thing about my drinking that I simply couldn’t understand.
 I was perfectly capable in every other aspect of my life but for some bizarre reason I couldn’t control my drinking.
 I drank more than I should, I drank more often than I should, and I drank at times and places that I shouldn’t.
 This inability to control my drinking was beyond confusing.
-It seemed like I didn’t have an “off” switch when it came to alcohol, and it turns out that this is actually the truth.
+It seemed like I didn’t have an “off” switch when it came to alcohol, and it turns out that this is quite literally the truth.

+When an urge to drink comes on us it doesn’t come because we’ve willed it to, it comes entirely automatically… there is no conscious involvement at all.
+Sometimes we will get a gentle longing for a drink and sometimes we get “I need a drink now!”
+All of these are cravings and they are all caused by the same mental mechanism; all that differs is the intensity.
 Cravings don’t come randomly; they are “triggered” by parts of the brain that are collectively known as the “reward system”.
 The reward system is a group of connected parts that work together to encourage us to do things that aid our survival and to discourage us from doing things that could be dangerous or harmful to our survival.
 It is a self-learning system that operates entirely automatically.
 The reward system isn’t unique to humans; indeed it evolved long before we did.
 The component parts of the reward system lie right next to the brain stem and evolved before our distinctively human cognitive capacity.
 Our awareness of self and analytical capacity not only evolved after the reward system, it evolved independently of it.
 Our higher cognitive functions are not directly connected to the much older reward system and this is why we are unaware of its operation.
 But older does not mean lesser.
-It directs our behaviour not with language or ideas but with feelings and tis makes it incredibly fast and incredibly compelling.
+It directs our behaviour not with language or ideas but with feelings and this makes it incredibly fast and incredibly compelling.
 The reward system was such an enormously successful evolutionary advance that almost every animal on the planet has it.

 The reward system is where our problems with alcohol begin and intensify, but its actions are invisible to us.
-The only part of its operation we are aware of is the craving sensation, whether this is a gentle, romantic idea that a drink would be pleasant, or the wordless scream that demands we have a drink “now!”
+The only part of its operation we are aware of is the craving sensation, whether this is a gentle, romantic idea that a drink would be pleasant, or the wordless scream that demands we have a drink now.
 Cravings may appear to pop up in a fickle manner, but they aren’t random at all and neither is their intensity.
 Cravings are launched when we find ourselves in circumstances that we have drunk before, and the intensity of the craving is determined by how many times we have previously drunk in that circumstance.

 The reward system works by invoking feelings of wanting, longing for, or desire for things that are beneficial to us, and then motivating us to approach them.
 For things that may be harmful we experience feelings of disgust or fear, and we are motivated to move away.
 But we aren’t born knowing all the things that help or harm us; we learn new ones as we go along… this is why the reward system was such a huge evolutionary advance over instinct.
 As our life experience grows we encounter more and more things that are good for us or bad for us, and the appropriate behaviour for each circumstance is remembered: approach or move away.
 In this way we progressively improve our chances of survival.
-When we meet something beneficial or harmful that we’ve come across before; a circumstance, place, thing, etc. then our brain automatically encourages us to follow the action that was successful before; e.g. approach and eat, or hide or escape.
-When we take the action our brain has suggested as the way to act in this circumstance then then nagging urge that encourages us is stopped abruptly and we feel an instant sense of relief.
-If we were being encouraged to do something beneficial for survival then we first feel the motivation to act in a certain way and are then rewarded with a sense of relief when we do it.
+When we meet something beneficial or harmful that we’ve come across before; a circumstance, place, thing, etc. then our brain automatically encourages us to follow the action that was beneficial before; e.g. approach and eat, or hide or escape.
+When we take the action our brain has suggested as the way to act in this circumstance then then intense urge to act is stopped abruptly and we feel an instant sense of relief.
+If we were being encouraged to do something beneficial for survival then we first feel the motivation to act in a certain way and then we are rewarded with a sense of relief when we do it.
 If we are being encouraged to avoid something harmful then we feel fear, dislike or disgust to make us move away, and again, we feel relieved when we do so.
 The motivating urge to act in a pre-determined way comes from the release of a chemical in our brain called dopamine.

 Evolution made the reward system impart urgency to doing things that benefit survival.
 However, something beneficial like a food that is available now might not be found again for some time, so the reward system encourages us to take advantage of the opportunity while it is present; but it also encourages us do so efficiently.
 If for example there is a bird in the middle of a field of fruiting berry bushes then there are berries all around it.
 There is good food in every direction but it would be inefficient in terms of energy use for the bird to pick berries randomly from all corners of the field.
 So the reward system evolved to use energy efficiently by encouraging the bird to take the closest ones first.
 The motivating urge launched by a trigger is stronger when its subject is closer than when the subject is more distant.
 In terms of alcohol this means that a craving to drink is far more powerful when we are close to the triggering circumstance.
 But it also means that if we begin drinking in a location where alcohol is freely available then we experience another craving for a drink as soon as we have finished our first one.
-Once we have started drinking in a circumstance where alcohol is available then our reward system demands that we continue.
+So once we have started drinking in a circumstance where alcohol is available then our reward system demands that we continue.
 This encourages us to drink more and to drink for longer than we intended when we began.